fc-studio-lab/home/README.md

 ## About

-Founded in May 2020, FC Studio is a mobile developer inspired to reach people though games and applications.
+Founded in May 2020, FC Studio is a mobile developer inspired to reach people through games and applications.

 ## Games